SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Context.OrigAspectRatioDecimal									//Player monitor's aspect ratio in decimal (e.g. 1.777777).
 Context.AspectRatio										//Player's aspect ratio (e.g. 16:9).
 Context.AspectRatioDecimal									//Player's aspect ratio in decimal (e.g. 1777777).
-Context.FindFiles(string rootFolder, string fileName)						//Return a string array of filenames (and their paths) found that match a pattern you specify.
+Context.FindFiles(string rootFolder, string fileName)						//Returns a string array of filenames (and their paths) found that match a pattern you specify.
 Context.CreatedDate(string file, int year, int month, int day)					//Change the creation date of a file.
 Context.ModifiedDate(string file, int year, int month, int day)					//Change the last modified date of a file.
 Context.RunAdditionalFiles(string[] filePaths, bool changeWorkingDir, string customText, int secondsToPauseInbetween, bool showFilePath, bool runAsAdmin, bool promptBetween,bool confirm)	//Specify additional files to run before launching game.
 By default will run each additional file once but can specify to run during specific player's instances by prefixing the filepath with #|.
 Replace # with player number.
 Can also specify to run files for each player by prefixing filepath with "all|". "bool confirm" will only run the file after clicking "Ok" in the prompt.
-Context.ReadRegKey(string baseKey, string sKey, string subKey)					//Return the value of a provided key as a string.
+Context.ReadRegKey(string baseKey, string sKey, string subKey)					//Returns the value of a provided key as a string.
-Context.HandlerGUID
+Context.HandlerGUID                                                                             //Returns Game.GUID.
 Context.StartArguments = "";                                                                    //Adds whatever you put into the field as starting parameters for the game's executable in context.
 For example, in most cases '-windowed' will force windowed mode.
 Parameters can be chained.
 Context.ProceedSymlink();                                                                       //To use with Game.SymlinkFiles = ["file"]; Can now symlink files inside "Game.Play = function() {}".
 Context.HideDesktop();                                                                          //Same as "Game.HideDesktop = true;" but usable inside "Game.Play = function() {}".
 Context.HideTaskBar();                                                                          //Same as "Game.HideTaskbar = true;" but usable inside "Game.Play = function() {}".
 Context.Wait(int milliseconds);                                                                 //Time to wait between two functions inside "Game.Play = function() {}".

-Context.NumberOfPlayers
+Context.NumberOfPlayers                                                                         //Returns the amount of players (players to proceed).

-Context.CopyScriptFolder
+Context.HexEdit(string fileToEdit, string address, byte[] newBytes)                             //Hex edit the file specified at fileToEdit (must be the full path, it's not relative to any Nucleus folder, can be anywhere).
-Context.HexEdit
+Context.PatchFileFindAll(string originalFile, string patchedFileDestination, byte[] patchFind, byte[] patchReplace) //Replace all patchFind bytes found in the file stream by patchReplace bytes (must be full paths, it's not relative to any Nucleus folder).
-Context.PatchFileFindAll
+Context.MoveFolder(string sourceDirName, string destDirName)                                    //Move a folder to another location (both instanced game folder relative).
-Context.MoveFolder
+Context.CopyScriptFolder(string DestinationPath)                                                //Copy the whole handler folder inside Nucleus handlers folder to a specific path you choose, destination can be anywhere.

-Context.CopyScriptFolder(string DestinationPath)
+Context.RandomInt(int min, int max)                                                             //Generate a random int between min and max (min/max included).
-Context.RandomInt(int min, int max) Context.RandomString(int size, bool lowerCase = false)
+Context.RandomString(int size, bool lowerCase = false)                                          //Generate a random string of the specified lenght.

-Context.ConvertToInt()
+Context.ConvertToInt(value)                                                                     //Convert a string, float, long to an integer.
-Context.ConvertToString()
+Context.ConvertToString(object str)                                                             //Convert the object param (float, int, long, etc.) to a string.
-Context.ConvertToBytes()
+Context.ConvertToBytes(value)                                                                   //Convert an int, float or string to a byte array.
-Context.GCD(int a, int b)
+Context.GCD(int a, int b)                                                                       //Returns the greatest common divisor (GCD), int.
-Context.Arch
+Context.Arch                                                                                    //Returns the game default architecture (x86/x64) or the Game.ForceGameArch value (string).
-Context.PosX
+Context.PosX                                                                                    //Returns current processed player X window location (int).
-Context.PosY
+Context.PosY                                                                                    //Returns current processed player Y window location (int).
-Context.MonitorWidth
+Context.MonitorWidth                                                                            //Returns current processed player Monitor Width (int).
-Context.MonitorHeight
+Context.MonitorHeight                                                                           //Returns current processed player Monitor Height (int).
-Context.Log()
+Context.Log(value)                                                                              //Write custom message to debug-log.txt => Context.Log(string msg); Context.Log(string msg, string val); Context.Log(string msg, int val); Context.Log(string msg, double val); Context.Log(string msg, string[] vals);
-Context.ProcessID
+Context.ProcessID                                                                               //Returns current processed player attached process id (int).
-Context.HasKeyboardPlayer
+Context.HasKeyboardPlayer                                                                       //True if the current setup has at least one k&m player (bool).

-Context.StartProcess(string exePath);
+Context.StartProcess(string exePath, string startArgs, bool asAdmin);                           //Start the exe at exePath.
 Context.EditTextFile(string filePath, string[] refLines, string[] newLines, string encoder);    //refLines are partial or full strings to look for.
 NewLines are new strings (full strings) that will replace refLines.
 Adding "Delete" as newLine will delete the corresponding reflLine from the file.
 Should work with any type of text files (xml, ini, txt).
 Context.PlayerSteamID                                                                           //Can get players steam ids from Game.Play.
 Context.FindFilePartialName (string sourceFolder, string[] partialNames);                       //Find files in "sourceFolder" using partial file name.
 Useful if a full file name is not predictable but has some static patterns.
 Context.GetFileName(string fullFilePath);                                                       //Get the name of a file from its full path;
-Context.BackupFiles = ["file1.txt", "file2.txt"];                                               //Back ups files on Nucleus close.
+Context.BackupFiles = ["file1.txt", "file2.txt"];                                               //Back ups files on handler stop.
 They will be restored on subsequent runs.
-Context.BackupFolders = ["folder1", "folder2"];                                                 //Back ups folders on Nucleus close.
+Context.BackupFolders = ["folder1", "folder2"];                                                 //Back ups folders on handler stop.
 They will be restored on subsequent runs.
 Context.ToUpperCase                                                                             //Convert string to uppercase.
 Context.ToLowerCase                                                                             //Convert string to lowercase.
 Context.CopyFolder(string sourcePath,string destinationPath)                                    //Copy a full folder, example => Context.CopyFolder(Context.GetFolder(Nucleus.Folder.InstancedGameFolder) +"\\Engine", Context.GetFolder(Nucleus.Folder.InstancedGameFolder) + "\\Citadel\\Engine");